A long-time fanfiction writer who started out in fanzines and is now found on fanfiction.net

 - In Walk Through the Valley, Hiko's rash decision to break his own laws and splice alien felinoid pack animal DNA into his genome created two insurmountable obstacles to sex:

 - Mid-back length sensory tendrils that looks just like human hair blowing in the wind (it is living tissue that moves on its own) until it is touched, which causes it to curl against whatever lifeform is touching it, provided it's upset, at least.
-Aside from the eyebrows and eyelashes, there are no tendrils elsewhere and his scalp tendrils never shed.
+His scalp tendrils are never shed, not even in the shower.
+His hairbrush, if he owns one, would have zero hairs.
 They also don't feel like hair, as Okiku felt for herself when rubbing Kenshin's scalp.
+He has the vellus hair women and prepubescent children have on his face and neck instead of the terminal hair a man should, except for the eyebrows and lashes, of course.
 Any woman Hiko brought to the cabin would have to be really drunk not to pick up on that.
 Kwannon, as a world that has been slated for absorption by The Federation, has a No Transhumanism Allowed policy.

 - Becoming a Knight Templar Parent in spite of himself with the desire to kill any predator that approaches his cabin (including humans) ever since Kenshin's second shedding.
 Only one person, Okiku Toyotomi, is allowed to see the cabin after Kenshin finishes his Emergency Transformation and it took months for him to reshape his instincts enough to allow even that.
 She was simply one of his few friends and the only other person who knew about Kenshin at first.